-The other day I was looking to see if an old document of mine was cached.
+The other day I was looking to see if an old document of mine was cached on the Internet.
 The original URL is long gone.
 I tried inputting my leading title; that didn’t work.
 Yet, I remembered key words and a few key phrases that I used.
 After a number of attempts I experienced a WTF moment.

 I looked closer at this document that I found.
 The more I looked, the more it became familiar to me, though modified.
 Someone had taken a work of mine, cut blocks out of it (verbatim), interspersed them into their document, used part of my table of contents (again, verbatim), bibliography, etc., and to top it all off, didn’t give any credit to the person that they ripped their intellectual property from–me.

 In 2003, I posted my graduate thesis on-line with the intent to disseminate information for those in academia, with the explicit statement: “Please give credit to those authors cited.”
 Note: This couldn’t be missed, as you had to click on the link (and presumably read it) before you went to the next page.

 My work: pas (Short for Prenominal Adjective Strings)

 I searched and found the culprit.
 I found the link where the plagiarized work was, and downloaded it for a more thorough assessment.

 Copy of plagiarized pas in case the above link doesn’t work.
 (Note: I made this DOCX into a PDF.)

 Apparently, the person was too much of a loser and too lazy to do their own research, so they took my work.
 I made a quick estimate.
 They used at least 50% (actually, more) of my work and simply pasted it into theirs, then added around it–without any credit given to me or the links I had (copious references) that could be tracked back to me or my university professors or institution.
 That’s plagiarism.

 To be clear, here are a some definitions of what plagiarism is: